kamichal/yarap/docs/source/examples.rst

    root_dir = os.path.dirname(os.path.abspath('.'))
    sys.path.insert(0, root_dir)

 This is a tiny example.
-Such a code is sufficient to generate a html page:
+Such a code is sufficient to generate an html page:

 .. doctest::

     >>> from yawrap import Yawrap

-    >>> jawrap = Yawrap('/tmp/example_1.html', 'pleasure')
+    >>> jawrap = Yawrap('/tmp/example_1.html', 'the title')
     >>> with jawrap.tag('div'):
     ...     with jawrap.tag('p'):
     ...         jawrap.text('Nothing much here.')